-The Florida Department of Highway Safety and Motor Vehicles (DHSMV) website contains information regarding all licensing issues and requirements.
+The Florida Department of Highway Safety and Motor Vehicles (DHSMV) website contains information on how to renew your license or ID card.
 Floridians 79 years of age or under are issued an eight year license which can be renewed by mail or in person.
 Drivers age 80 or older are issued a six year license.

 - You are applying for your first driver license or identification card

 - Your current license or identification card expires and you have already used the one-time renewal option

 - You have legally changed your name (for example: by marriage or divorce)

 DHSMV's Frequently Asked Questions can also help answer some of your concerns regarding on licensing, including vision and medical issues.